Julia-Tempering/Pigeons.jl/CONTRIBUTING.md

 ### Bug Reports and Feature Requests

 If you are working with Pigeons, and run into a bug, or require additional features, we definitely want to know about it.
-Please let us know by either creating a [GitHub Issues](https://github.com/PigeonsAD/Pigeons.jl/issues).
+Please let us know by creating a [GitHub Issue](https://github.com/PigeonsAD/Pigeons.jl/issues).

 ### How to Submit a Pull Request

-If you would like to contribute, please feel free to open a pull-request.
+If you would like to contribute, please feel free to open a pull request.
 The pull request should:

 - Include a small unit test
 - Not contain any unrelated changes